TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-Once inside BloodHound, we marked the `A.Briggs` principal as owned and the `Shortest paths from Owned objects` query revealed a critical missconfiguration:
+Once inside BloodHound, we marked the `A.Briggs` principal as owned and the `Shortest paths from Owned objects` query revealed a critical misconfiguration:

 <br />